-Use the website of the State Bar of California to search for an attorney.
-From the website of the California State Bar, you can find the attorney’s address, phone number, bar number, and disciplinary action history (if any).
-Finding the best attorney in California for your case requires considering a number of factors including the attorney's training, education, experience, location, and focus area or specialty.
+From the website of The State Bar of California, you can find the attorney’s address, phone number, bar number, and disciplinary action history (if any).
+Finding the best attorneys in California for your case requires considering a number of factors including the attorney's training, education, experience, location, and focus area or specialty.

 In 2018, the part of the State Bar of California that housed the bar sections were split off into the newly formed California Lawyers Association.

 Contact InformationCalifornia State Bar Association - San Francisco Headquarters

 The duties of the Executive Director include reporting to the bar's 19-member Board of Trustees, the governing body for the agency.